lanl/vpic-kokkos/docs/source/comp.rst

 Optimization Options
 ********************

 VPIC has compilation flags for enabling/disabling various optimizations.
-VPIC will automatically selct optimization settings depending on the architecture settings from Kokkos.
+VPIC will automatically selct optimizations settings.
 Users can supply their own settings for potentially better performance.
 The optimization options are as follows:

 1. `VPIC_ENABLE_AUTO_TUNING=ON`
   - Control whether to use the automatically determined optimization settings or user supplied compile time flags.